 Why is the interest rate increasing in Singapore?

-Interest rates in Singapore and abroad have been going up drastically since mid 2022.
-To get an idea of how drastic it is, refer to the SORA table below.
+Interest rates in Singapore and globally have risen dramatically since mid-2022.
+To illustrate the extent of this increase, please refer to the SORA table below.

 Value date | 1-month Compounded SORA | 3-month Compounded SORA |